DavidAJohnston/DecentralizedApplications/README.md

   5. Plans for managing developer bounties
   6. Technical description of the project
 2. Gain Community Engagement: Release the plan to the community and revising based on feedback.
-3. Kickstarter (Crowsale): Sell the initial tokens based on the plan in the whitepaper.
+3. Crowsale: Sell the initial tokens based on the plan in the whitepaper.
 Setting a date where anyone can contribute to the project.
 At this time establishing a non-profit would be suggested.
 4. Begin Executing Plan: The non-profit will plan development

 ### Frequently Asked Questions:

-**How is this a profitable business model?**
+**How is this a profitable model for developers, users and contributors?**

 The model allows contributors to get involved with the project as purchaser of tokens, a project contributor or providing resources to the network for user behavior rewards.
 All of these user groups can earn benefit as the tokens can be exchanged.
 If the value of the token increases all parties are rewarded.